DataS-DHSC/nhs-vaccine-stats-rap/README.md

 ## Usage

+Use RStudio to run the various Rmd files.

+### Creating charts

+For each slide, there will be an associated Rmd file, e.g. `01_vaccine_coverage.Rmd`.
+You can run this file in RStudio to create the desired chart output.

+### Creating slides

-In RStudio, you can open the Rmd file and use the Knit feature to create the pptx file.
+In RStudio, open the relevant Rmd file, e.g. `SPI-M_summary_YYYY-MM-DD.Rmd`, and use the Knit feature to generate the slides.